 Prefer exploring on foot?
 The award-winning 2-hour historical walking tour of Dublin is a must-try

-14:15: Head to the oldest pub in Dublin for lunch
+6. Lunch in the oldest pub in Dublin

 The next stop is a 20-minute stroll along the quays to The Brazen Head, Dublin’s oldest pub.